hcbl1212/temperature_converter/README.md

   # converted into the new scale.
   temp_converter.convert_temperature('fahrenheit', 32)
 ```
-# Report Bug Or Request And Enhancement.
+# Report Bug Or Request An Enhancement.
 Just open up an issue in this repo to report a bug or submit a feature request.

 # Want To Contribute?